Gricel-lee/EvoChecker-Installation/Installation Errors Q&A/README.md

 ![image](https://user-images.githubusercontent.com/63869574/128369738-42852e64-b3d4-4a5d-a78c-6608b5d475aa.png)
 ### Solution
-If this error appears, open the config.properties file, and change PYTHON3_DIRECTORY to the command to run python* (in my case, "python3.8")
+If this error appears, open the config.properties file, and change PYTHON3_DIRECTORY to the command to run python (in my case, "python3.8")

 ![image](https://user-images.githubusercontent.com/63869574/128370078-311fad50-950a-4c3b-92b3-fb6a71344adc.png)

-\* *Open CMD or terminal and type python3 (or python), if configure properly, it should show the python version:*
+Note: Open CMD or terminal and type python3 (or python), if configure properly, it should show the python version, e.g. for 3.7.9:

 ![image](https://user-images.githubusercontent.com/63869574/128370975-d370028c-7856-439a-be97-8adb61695379.png)